New Amputees – Instructions

 The following is only a rough guide for recovery, assuming average healing time.
 An individual’s progress can vary significantly.

-An ace wrap or other type of compressive dressing is commonly applied.
+An ace wrap, or another type of compressive dressing, is commonly applied.

 Immediately, a rigid dressing or prosthesis is applied in surgery.